openwalletGH/openwallet-android/README.md

 1) Change the following:

-* in strings.xml app_name string from "Coinomi (dev)" to "Coinomi"
+* in strings.xml app_name string to "Coinomi" and app_package to com.coinomi.wallet
 * in build.gradle the package from "com.coinomi.wallet.dev" to "com.coinomi.wallet"
-* in AndroidManifest.xml the android:icon from "ic_launcher_dev" to "ic_launcher" and com.coinomi.wallet.dev.exchange_rates to com.coinomi.wallet.exchange_rates
+* in AndroidManifest.xml the android:icon to "ic_launcher" and all "com.coinomi.wallet.dev.*"  to "com.coinomi.wallet.*"
 * remove all ic_launcher_dev icons with `rm wallet/src/main/res/drawable*/ic_launcher_dev.png`
 * setup ACRA